5 Mistakes You Are (Almost Certainly) Making When It Comes to Artificial Intelligence

 But it's peril if you turn a blind eye to the possibilities AI presents and fail to adapt.

-Marketers need to turn a careful eye to how they create value for organizations.
+Marketers need to carefully consider how they create value for organizations.
 Emphasize the high-value creative work, and leave the drudgery to the machines.

 5. Thinking getting started with AI is too hard or too technical.